Analytics206/arxiv_pipeline/README.md

    ## sync_neo4j pipeline
    - arxiv.process_categories: Categories to prioritize for vector storage into qdrant
    - arxiv.max_papers: Maximum number of papers to process
-   - arxiv.max_papers_per_category: Maximum number of papers to download per category
+   - arxiv.max_papers_per_category: Maximum number of papers to insert per category
    - arxiv.sort_by: Sort papers by this field
    - arxiv.sort_order: Sort papers in this order

    ## sync_qdrant pipeline
    - arxiv.max_papers: Maximum number of papers to process
-   - arxiv.max_papers_per_category: Maximum number of papers to download per category
+   - arxiv.max_papers_per_category: Maximum number of papers to insert per category
    - arxiv.sort_by: Sort papers by this field
    - arxiv.sort_order: Sort papers in this order